-Fees related to services performed for us by BDO USA, LLP in fiscal years 2019 and 2018 are as follows:
+Fees related to services performed for us by BDO USA, LLP in fiscal years 2020 and 2019 are as follows:

-2019 2018
+2020 2019

-Audit Fees(1) \$726,430 \$484,921
+Audit Fees(1) \$592,591 \$726,430

-Audit-Related Fees(2) 19,066
+Audit-Related Fees(2)

 Tax Fees

 All Other Fees

-Total \$745,496 \$484,921
+Total \$592,591 \$745,496

-- (1) Audit fees include fees and expenses associated with the audit of our financial statements, the reviews of the financial statements in our quarterly reports on Form 10-Q, and services provided in connection with registration statements and periodic reports filed with the Securities and Exchange Commission.
+(1) Audit fees include fees and expenses associated with the audit of our financial statements, the reviews of the financial statements in our quarterly reports on Form 10-Q, and services provided in connection with registration statements and periodic reports filed with the Securities and Exchange Commission.
+Audit fees for 2020 include fees associated with registration statements totaling \$94,011 and fees related to auditing our internal control over financial reporting.
 Audit fees for 2019 include fees associated with registration statements totaling \$109,492 and fees related to auditing our internal control over financial reporting.

-Audit fees for 2018 include fees associated with registration statements totaling \$74,162. - (2) Audit-related fees for 2019 included fees associated with Rule 3-14 audits.
+(2) Audit-related fees for 2019 included fees associated with Rule 3-14 audits.